-No matter how difficult the circumstance or the customer, we must never lose sight of our purpose.
-To help keep you in “check” I am providing my list of 7 unforgivable sins of customer service employees.
+No matter how difficult the circumstance or the customer, we must never lose sight of our goal.
+To help keep you in “check,” I am providing my list of 7 unforgivable sins of customer service employees.
 Read on to see how you measure up.

 1. Hanging up on a customer

 We all know it happens and there are certainly many times you want to slam the phone down but do think twice.
 Patience, diplomacy, and professionalism can help you remain calm and above the customer’s ill-bred attitude.

 You can never win an argument with a customer.
 Theoretically, you can prove your point, but you may end up losing your customer, so you really lose.

 3. Saying, “This is all I can do.”